Photo by Flickr, CC by 2.0

 The Proteas lost two late wickets at the end of day four and many would have thought they’d attempt to play out for a draw.

+However, Faf du Plessis and AB de Villiers put on an incredible 205 for the fifth wicket.
+By the time both were dismissed, South Africa needed just 16 runs from 19 balls.
 To the bemusement of every supporter, Dale Steyn and Vernon Philander blocked the last three overs to see out a thrilling draw.

 2. South Africa v Sri Lanka – 1st Test in 2019

-Sri Lanka were one of the most impressive test teams back a few years, however declined dramatically late in the decade.
+This is arguably one of the greatest Test innings to have ever been played.
+Sri Lanka were one of the most impressive Test teams at the turn of the millenium, however declined dramatically late in the decade.

 Many predicted they would only be playing for pride in South Africa after a drubbing in Australia.

-Chasing 304 for victory in the first test, they were 206-5 at one stage before they lost four quick wickets.
+Chasing 304 for victory in the first Test, they were 206/5 at one stage before they lost four quick wickets.

-At 226-9, the game seemed all but over.
+At 226/9, the game seemed all but over.
 However, Kusal Perera smashed the Proteas bowlers across all parts to score 153 not out and dramatically saw Sri Lanka over the line.
+Perera could also thank Vishwa Fernando who stuck around at the other end.

 1. England v Australia – 3rd Test in 2019

+England were in all sorts of trouble after being dismissed for just 67 and The Ashes seemed all but lost.
 Even without Steve Smith due to concussion, the Aussies set England 359 to win which looked impossible with their fragile batting line-up.

+Thanks to Joe Denly and Joe Root, England had slight hope but neither could capitalise on a good start.
 Ben Stokes and Jonny Bairstow got England down to just 117 to win and with just four wickets down, the fans were dreaming.

 However, in typical England fashion, a batting collapse commenced, leaving England needing 73 to win with just one wicket left.